GuYc531/invoice_products_parser/README.md

 # invoice_products_parser

-A web-based application built with **Flask**, **OpenCV**, and **Python** for parsing and extracting structured data from invoice images (JPEG/PDF).
-This project includes a simple UI, image preprocessing pipeline, and text extraction with AI.
+A web-based application built with **Flask**, **OpenCV**, and **Python** for parsing and extracting structured data from invoice images (JPEG/JPG).
+This project includes a simple UI, image preprocessing pipeline, and text extraction with Google vision API.

 ## 🚀 Features